Libya's NTC unveils new government

 Hassan Ziglam, an oil industry executive, was named as finance minister, and Abdulrahman Ben Yezza, a former executive with Italian oil major ENI, was made oil minister.

-The new cabinet will include as defense minister Osama Al-Juwali, commander of the military council in the town of Zintan.
+The new cabinet will include as defence minister Osama Al-Juwali, commander of the military council in the town of Zintan.

 Juwali appeared to have staked his claim to the job after his forces captured Saif al-Islam at the weekend and flew him to their hometown, instead of transferring him to the capital.